-The Pain Management – Anesthesiology OCC Certification Exam is offered twice every year once in May and once in November.
-The application period opens at least 90 days prior to the exam date.
+The Pain Management – Anesthesiology OCC Certification Exam is offered annually via a remote proctored exam format.
+The application period opens five months prior to the exam.

 The examination will consist of questions on clinical diagnosis and treatment, current knowledge, and clinical problems commonly encountered.
 The questions are designed to ensure appropriate evaluation of a candidate’s knowledge, intellectual abilities, judgment, and skills in the discipline of Pain Management – Anesthesiology.
 The examination is a 2-hour and 45-minute exam that consists of 100-120 multiple-choice questions, each with a single best answer.
 Questions will be categorized as follow:

 AOA reports certification results using standardized scores.
 An adjusted score of 70% or greater is required to pass.
 The passing standard is determined by subject matter experts and osteopathic physicians who practice Pain Management Anesthesiology.

 Candidates may attempt to pass the Pain Management – Anesthesiology OCC Certification Exam within three-years prior to expiration.